Documentation

 The main elements you'll see here are:

-- Buttons to COPY reports from another survey, CREATE a new report, and run DATA PREP to modify the data.
+• Buttons to Copy reports — from another survey, or duplicating one in this survey — Create a new report, and Delete the current report, plus a Data Preparation button to modify the data.

 For AI-generated answers to specific research questions, see Insights in MX8 Labs.
 Insights use the survey's reporting data and statistically significant results.